PedrosWits/cool-course/README.md

 ### Practicals

-Coursework material can be easily described in asciidoc.
-Using [asciidoctor](https://asciidoctor.org/docs/user-manual/) we can easily convert the source asciidoc files into self-contained static html files which can be easily deployed on a webserver and nicely viewed on the browser.
+Coursework material can be easily written in asciidoc.
+Using [asciidoctor](https://asciidoctor.org/docs/user-manual/) we can convert the source asciidoc files into self-contained static html files which can be deployed on a webserver and nicely viewed on the browser.

 ## Usage